GabeStah/Airbrake.io/Exceptions/PHP/Exception/IntlException/text.md

-# PHP Exception Handling - UnderflowException
+# PHP Exception Handling - IntlException

-Making our way through our in-depth [__PHP Exception Handling__](https://airbrake.io/blog/php-exception-handling/the-php-exception-class-hierarchy) series, today we'll be going over the **UnderflowException**.
-If you're familiar with computer-based arithmetic rules, you'll likely be able to deduce that the `UnderflowException` is intended when performing arithmetic using decimal numbers that result in an inaccurate value, because the PHP engine cannot represent the proper `scale` of the actual, absolute value.
+As we approach the end of our detailed [__PHP Exception Handling__](https://airbrake.io/blog/php-exception-handling/the-php-exception-class-hierarchy) series, today we'll take a closer look at the **IntlException**.
+The `IntlException` is thrown by the wide variety of classes, functions, and methods found within the [`Internationalization Functions`](http://php.net/manual/en/book.intl.php) API set.
+These functions are are a PHP-based wrapper for the [International Components for Unicode](http://site.icu-project.org/) (`ICU`) library set, allowing code to easily work with strings, numbers, and dates across a variety of locales and formats.

-In this article we'll explore the `UnderflowException` in more detail, starting with where it sits in the larger [PHP Exception Hierarchy](https://airbrake.io/blog/php-exception-handling/the-php-exception-class-hierarchy).
-We'll also examine a fully functional PHP code sample illustrating the basic process of determining how accurate your own PHP installation is when it comes to decimal `scale`, and how to use that information to throw `UnderflowExceptions` where appropriate.
-Let's get started!
+Throughout this article we'll examine the `IntlException` by first looking at where it resides in the overall [PHP Exception Hierarchy](https://airbrake.io/blog/php-exception-handling/the-php-exception-class-hierarchy).
+We'll also explore some fully functional code samples that will illustrate how many of the common `Intl` classes can be used, and how doing so may cause `IntlExceptions` to be thrown, so let's get started!

 ## The Technical Rundown